raynamharris/musicalgenes/README.md

 ## About

 Genes work together in concert to regulate behavior.
 What does this 'transcriptional symphony' sound like?
 Data sonification is the presentation of data as sound.
 Musical Genes is a Shiny app that allows users to interactively visualize and sonify (or plot and play) gene expression to better understand the biology of parental care.
-The user can choose a gene from this pulldown menu and listen to how it changes over time with the R packages `sonify` and `tuneR`.
+The user can choose a gene from this pulldown menu and listen to how it changes over time.
 We also represent the levels of gene expression as notes on a scale that could be played on an instrument like a piano or guitar.
-Finally, we provide multiple visualizations that provide additional insight into genes that might work in concert to regulate biological processes of biomedical relevance.
+Finally, we provide multiple visualizations that provide additional insight into genes that might work in concert to regulate parental care.
+Exploration of this data could provide additional insights of biological processes that of biomedical relevance all while making beautiful music.

 ## Shiny Contest